-First, your doctor or dentist will give you a physical exam.
-This includes closely examining the roof and floor of your mouth, back of your throat, tongue, cheeks, and the lymph nodes in your neck.
-If the doctor cannot determine why you are experiencing your symptoms, you will probably be referred to an ear, nose, and throat specialist.
+First, your doctor or dentist will perform a physical exam.
+This includes closely examining the roof and floor of your mouth, the back of your throat, tongue, and cheeks, and the lymph nodes in your neck.
+If your doctor cannot determine why you’re having your symptoms, you may be referred to an ear, nose, and throat (ENT) specialist.

-If any tumors or growths are found, the doctor will either perform a brush or tissue biopsy.
+If your doctor finds any tumors, growths, or suspicious lesions, they’ll perform a brush biopsy or a tissue biopsy.
 A brush biopsy is a painless test that collects cells from the tumor by brushing them onto a slide.
-A tissue biopsy involves removing a piece of the tissue so it can be checked for cancerous cells.
+A tissue biopsy involves removing a piece of the tissue so it can be examined under a microscope for cancerous cells.

 In addition, your doctor may perform one or more of the following tests:

 - X-rays to see if cancer cells have spread to the jaw, chest, or lungs

 - a CT scan to reveal any tumors in your mouth, throat, neck, lungs, or elsewhere in your body

 - a PET scan to determine if the cancer has traveled to lymph nodes or other organs

 - a MRI scan to show a more accurate image of the head and neck, and determine the extent or stage of the cancer

 - an endoscopy to examine the nasal passages, sinuses, inner throat, windpipe, and trachea